Fiji Charter Itineraries: Exploring an Archipelago!

 - Exploring the islands

-Additionally, if you are interested in more land-based activities, consider:
+Additionally, if you are interested in more land-based activities, consider the following:

 - Exploring the islands.